blambeau/phd/writing/NOTES.md

 * 2011.06.30 - Sections to refactor in chapter 4

-  * Section 4.1.2: Requirements on the synthesis approach

-    * Image 4.1 cannot be read

   * Restate the requirement that all scenarios start in the same system state somewhere.
 This is left implicit because of scenario collections so far.